Naimul9/Art_Craft-Client/README.md

 <a name="learning-next"></a>

 ## Steps To Run in Local
-- First clone the repo in your local computer using git clone or download the zip file
+- First clone the repo in your local computer using git clone or download the zip file.
+- Then install all the dependencies using npm i.
-- Then set the firebase and mongodb credentials to run the project
+- Then set the firebase and mongodb credentials to run the project.